About data connections

 Connection guidelines

-When adding data connections, admins have the option to select an audience: organization members or workspace members.
+When adding data connections, admins have the option to select an audience—organization members or workspace members—which sets the scope of the connection.
 Selecting Organization members establishes the connection at the organization level, making the data source available to every workspace.
 Data connections limited to workspace members are available only in the selected workspace.

 In general, when adding a data connection, select Workspace members as the audience.
 AI Hub uses workspaces to maintain separation of access and resources, and workspace-level connections respect this separation.
 Additional guidelines include: